 We can now use the mouse and size and move our switch object.

 The numeric display object will display a value in the PLC.
-This can be scaled to units of measurements for easier readability.
+This can be scaled to units of measurement for easier readability.

 We will now add a numeric display to our screen.